 One type of business that’s actually seen a boost in activity during this time is drive-in movie theaters!
 This particular theater, in Mount Pleasant, Utah, even opened early to allow people to continue seeing movies.
 On March 27, families take part in this social distance–approved activity, watching Pixar’s Onward.
 By the way, Onward, which debuted in movie theaters in early March just before things got crazy, is now available for purchase and will drop on Disney Plus on April 3.
 Here are some more things you didn’t realize were available online.

 One of the things that really drove home the severity of the COVID-19 crisis for many people was the closure of Disney parks.
 Here, an overhead shot taken on March 23 shows an eerily empty Main Street in Walt Disney World, Orlando, Florida.
-Here’s how much money Disney is losing while its parks are closed.

 A staffer at a Silver Spring, Maryland, elementary school, wearing a protective mask, hands laptops through the window of a car so that students can participate in distance learning at home.
 This woman has homeschooled her children for three years—here are her tips for this quarantine.

 Baseball on hold

 Another taken-for-granted event that the world went without this year is Opening Day for baseball.
 Citi Field in Flushing, New York, home of the New York Mets, looms above a completely empty parking lot on the canceled Opening Day on March 26.

 Pass the Purell

 In New Delhi, India, mask-clad law enforcement officers share hand sanitizer while out enforcing a city-wide lockdown on March 23.
 A day later, Prime Minister Narendra Modi announced a national lockdown.